barracudanetworks/ngf-azure-templates/contrib/CGF-Custom-CC-SAC-CGF/README.md

 Following resources will be created by the template:
 - Three Subnets into an existing VNET
-- One internal standard Azure Load Balancer as the default gateway for all traffic that needs inspection
+- One internal standard Azure Load Balancer as the default gateway for all traffic that needs inspection by the firewalls
 - One external standard Azure Load Balancer containing the deployed virtual machines with a public IP and services for IPSEC and TINA VPN tunnels available
 - Two Barracuda CloudGen Firewall virtual machines with 1 network interface each and public IP
-- Once Barracuda Control Center virtual machine with 1 network interface and one public IP
+- One Barracuda Control Center virtual machine with 1 network interface and one public IP
 - One Barracuda Secure Access Concentrator virtual machine with 1 network interface and one public IP
 - Three route tables
 		- One attached to the Control Center subnet that points the SC network range at the SAC device